+A Drop in the Ocean is present in the island of Lesvos, Northern Greece and the Athens area.
+We work directly inside the refugee camps, run by Greek authorities.
 Our main work tasks are to distribute food, clothes and non-food items.
 We are also involved in planning and organizing different activities for children and adults in the camps.
-Furthermore, we assist in teaching English as well as provide material and logistics for bilingual education.
+Furthermore, we assist in teaching English as well as provide material and logistical support for bilingual education.

 Mother and Baby Space